 Average length of therapy can be between 10 sessions and 2 years or more.
 Often clients may not know what to expect during the initial months of therapy.
 Often it is in looking back over the course of therapy that clients determine what was helpful or what they were learning.
 At the start, clients might feel that something is "happening" but it is not clear how this is helpful.

 With children, I work with parents first.
-The [beginning to] the initial goal of this work is to develop a relationship with the parents so that I understand their psychological landscapes, before we get to work directly with the child.
-Time is spent talking to understand how decisions are made in the relationship and what situations are difficult.
+The initial goal of this work is to develop a relationship with the parents so that I understand the children's family, where priorities lie, and how situation of stress are handled prehistorically.
+Time is spent talking to understand what is currently difficult.
 I have worked using a family therapy model where I provide individual therapy to several members of a family and then work with them together to enable clearer communication during the family sessions.